Joycejlee00/AnimeRoulette/README.md

    ## Current Commands

    * The Welcome/Information command: `.welcome`
-      * The welcome/Information command returns an embeded message containing a small blurb about the bot and all the commands the bot supports
+      * The welcome/Information command returns an embeded message containing a small blurb about the bot and all the commands the bot currently supports.
+      >> <p size="5"> note: this may change!

    * All the genres the bot supports (commands):